fire-archive/es_core/README.md

 Architecture
 ============

 Each logical part of the framework executes in it's own thread.
 The input thread (main.cpp, also doing the initialization), the game thread (game.cpp) and the renderer thread (render.cpp).
-The threads communicate with each other using a lightweight messaging system, backed by ZeroMQ.
+The threads communicate with each other using a lightweight messaging system, backed by Nanomsg.

-ZeroMQ provides a safe and efficient abstraction for thread communication.
-For more details, see 'Multithreaded Magic with 0MQ' [1].
+Nanomsg provides a safe and efficient abstraction for thread communication.
+For more details, see the similiar 'Multithreaded Magic with 0MQ' [1].
 This design also enables easy support for other languages in the future.

 The game thread runs on a fixed tick and feeds an interpolating renderer locked at the display refresh speed.
 On each tick, the game thread updates it's internal state and produces a new render state for the renderer to interpolate towards.
 For more details on this approach, see 'Fix your timestep!' by Glenn Fiedler [2].